SDU-EDC/PowerXLab-Tools/README.md

 # PowerXLab-Tools
-Power system analysis, planning and control tools developed by School of Electrical Engineering, Shandong University, China.
+An integrated power system application tool developed by School of Electrical Engineering, Shandong University, China.
 ## Introduction
-### Ass_RES V1.0
+### RRES_Ass V1.0
 	A Python package developed for assessment and visualization of the spatiotemporal characteristics of regional wind and solar energy sources to support preliminary regional planning.
 	- Requirements